rossprogram/rossprogram.github.io/students/course-topics.md

 students observe patterns, make conjectures, explore further examples to test the conjectures, formulate theorems, write up proofs, polish the arguments, and investigate generalizations.

 Students proceed at various paces through the problem sets.
-In fact, few students are able t o master all the ideas and techniques the first time they see them.
+In fact, few students are able to master all the ideas and techniques the first time they see them.
 The Ross counselors strive to build a "community of scholars" in the dormitory, encouraging everyone to work on these challenging mathematical ideas, to share their ideas and insights, and to experience the joy of solving a difficult problem.